John G. Bartlett: Biography

 Born and raised in Syracuse, New York, Bartlett graduated from Syracuse's Nottingham High School.
 He graduated from Dartmouth College in 1959 with a bachelor's degree and from Syracuse's State University of New York Upstate Medical University (SUNY Upstate) in 1963 with an M.D.
 He did his medical residency in internal medicine at Peter Bent Brigham Hospital (affiliated with Harvard Medical School) and at UAB Hospital (affiliated with the University of Alabama at Birmingham).
 At UAB Hospital, he became interested in cardiology.
 From 1965 to 1967 he served in the US Army Medical Corps during the Vietnam War.
 He was assigned to the Third Field Hospital in Saigon, where he attained the rank of captain.

 During his service in Saigon, Bartlett decided to specialize in the study of infectious diseases.
 After leaving the US Army, he studied infectious diseases at the UCLA Medical School under the mentorship of Sydney M. Finegold.
 Bartlett then worked at the West Los Angeles VA Medical Center before joining the UCLA Medical School faculty.
-In 1975, Dr. John G. Bartlett left Los Angeles and accepted a position at Boston's Tufts-New England Medical Center, where he was mentored by Sherwood Gorbach.
+In 1975, Bartlett left Los Angeles and accepted a position at Boston's Tufts-New England Medical Center, where he was mentored by Sherwood Gorbach.

 In 1980, Bartlett left Boston and accepted a position as the director of Johns Hopkins Medical School's infectious diseases division and was appointed to the Stanhope Bayne-Jones Professorship of Medicine.

 Bartlett arrived at the Johns Hopkins Medical School when the AIDS epidemic was being identified.
 With the epidemiologist B. Frank Polk, he co-founded the second HIV/AIDS clinic in the United States.
 Bartlett played a key role in developing AIDS treatment regimens validated in clinical trials.